oxidecomputer/typify/README.md

 ## Rust -> Schema -> Rust

-Schemas derives from Rust types may include an extension that includes information about the original type:
+Schemas derived from Rust types may include an extension that provides information about the original type:

 ```json
 {